Rowno/eslint-config-rowno/README.md

     node: true
 ```

-Or include the ES6 rules:
+Or include the ES5 and ES6 rules:
 ```yaml
 ---
 root: true